This is an accordion element with a series of buttons that open and close related content panels.

 Will some conference events be virtual?

-All keynotes and plenaries will be recorded and available on the conference website one week after the event.
+The keynote and plenary will be recorded and available on the conference website approximately one week after the event.

 Are meals provided during the conference?

-A morning snack and coffee will be provided from 8:30am-10:30am each day for all conference attendees on the fourth floor of Memorial Union’s Great Hall.
-For guests who included lunch in their registration, lunch will be provided from 12:00pm-1:15pm on Thursday, April 9th, and 12:30pm-1:30pm on Friday, April 10th.
-Lunch will be onsite in the second floor of the Memorial Union in Tripp Commons, and there will be outdoor dining spaces overlooking Lake Mendota and the Terrace, as well (weather permitting).
+A morning snack and coffee will be provided from 8:30am-10:30am Thursday and 8:00-10:00 Friday for all conference attendees on the fourth floor of Memorial Union.
+For guests who included lunch in their registration, lunch will be provided from 12:00pm-1:15pm on Thursday and 12:30pm-1:30pm on Friday.
+Lunch will be on the second floor of the Union in Tripp Commons, and there will be outdoor dining spaces overlooking Lake Mendota and the Terrace, as well (weather permitting).

 How do I make an accommodations request to ensure my full engagement at the WGSC Conference?